LisenHatson/meowcrypt/README.md

-## MeowCrypt is still in progress!!
+## MeowCrypt is still under construction!

 # The MeowCrypt
 ### Key features: